alphardex/marcher.js/README.md

   </a>
 </p>

-> A raymarching shader generator.
+> A library for writing raymarching code in JavaScript.

 ![ma](./assets/previews/poke-ball.gif)